-Supercharge brand strategy ahead of an IPO
+Supercharge brand before IPO

 Brand isn’t something you ‘do.’
 It’s who you are.
 But around the time of an IPO, businesses often feel pressure to ‘do’ brand as it’ll strengthen the public story.